-Note that average upstream emissions per unit of natural gas have fluctuated over the past 30 years and will change in the future as governments work with energy companies to reduce methane emissions.
-Our calculations use a constant emissions factor for all years, based on calculations for 2019.
-Year-by-year
+Note: average upstream emissions per unit of natural gas have fluctuated over the past 31 years and will change in the future as governments work with energy companies to reduce emissions.
+Our calculations utilize one emissions factor for all years, based on calculations for 2019.
+Year-by-year emissions factors should be calculated for future editions of this report.
+55 Nonetheless, figures here underestimate actual emissions.